ocatias/ocatias.github.io/_pages/about.md

 strong theoretical and mathematical basis.

 ## News
+- (November) Our paper _Maximally Expressive Graph Neural Networks for Outerplanar Graphs_ has been accepted at TMLR
 - (November) [Top reviewer](https://neurips.cc/Conferences/2024/ProgramCommittee) at NeurIPS 2024
 - (October) Two workshop papers at NeurIPS: _"An Analysis on Cross-Dataset Transfer of Pretrained GNNs"_ (NeurReps) and _"Is Expressivity Essential for the Predictive Performance of Graph Neural Networks?"_ (Scientific Methods for Understanding Deep Learning)
 - (May) Our paper _The Expressive Power of Path-Based Graph Neural Networks_ has been accepted at ICML 2024